pakiZBRG/nft-baazar/README.md

 ```

 ## Frontend
-Frontend is built using Vite, React and TailwindCSS
+Frontend is built using Next.js and TailwindCSS

 ## Eslint Config
 Reconfigure eslint